StarPlayrX/bigmac/README.md

 * Mac Pro 2008 - 2012.
 Xserves will be officially supported soon.
 * SIP, a.k.a.
 System Integrity Protection, must be disabled otherwise the patches may not fully function.
 To do so:
    * [Download OS X El Capitan 10.11](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg).
    * Open the DMG and run the package.
-Note, if you cannot run the installer pkg using GUI then you can try these commands: `pkgutil --expand /path/to/InstallMacOSX.pkg ~/Downloads/InstallMacOSX; tar -xf ~/Downloads/InstallMacOSX/Payload -C /Applications`
    * Create a installation medium from El Capitan: `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app`
    * Reboot and hold down the option key.
 (No boot screen?
 Remove all drives and reboot, and wait for the installer to boot up.)
    * Open Terminal.
 Execute `csrutil disable`.